javathejhut/petiteFinder/README.md

 mim install mmdet
 ```

-- Install `tkiner` for GUI interface (in case it's not installed on your system):
+- Install `tkiner` for GUI interface (in case it is not installed on your system):

 ```console
 conda install -c anaconda tk